Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Path-Structured CQs and Dynamic Programming (DP)

-\introparagraph{Principle of optimality}~\cite{bellman:1958:routing,bellman1954} The core property of DP is that a solution can be efficiently derived from solutions to subproblems.
-In the shortest-path view of DP, the subproblem at \emph{any} state $v \in V$ is the problem of finding the shortest path from $v$ to $t$.
-With $\sol_1(v)$ and $\solW_1(v)$ denoting the shortest path from $v$ and its weight respectively, the DP algorithm computes the minimum of the objective function as follows:
+\introparagraph{Principle of optimality}~\cite{bellman1954} The core property of DP is that a solution can be efficiently derived from solutions to subproblems.
+In the shortest-path view of DP, the subproblem in \emph{any} state $v \in V$ is the problem of finding the shortest path from $v$ to $t$.
+With $\sol_1(v)$ and $\solW_1(v)=w(\sol_1(v))$ denoting a shortest path from $v$ and its weight respectively, the DP algorithm computes the minimum of the objective function as follows: